abhinav4848/Obsidian-Medicine/cytotoxic drugs.md

 **Vincristine** for childhood cancers: Marrow sparing - Ewing, Wilms, ALL, HL

 **Capecitabine** becomes fluorouracil in body.
 Used for breast cancer and colorectal cancer.
-	-> Causes diarrhea.
+	-> Causes [[diarrhoea]].
 Control with loperamide.
 If not controlled, stop capecitabine